timja-bot/liquibase-runner-plugin/README.md

 # Installation

 *  Install the liquibase-runner plugin using Jenkins' plugin manager.
-If you intend to use the "Execute" build step, you'll also need to install liquibase (the two types of build steps are explained below).
+Depending on how you use and configure the plugin, you may need to install a database server, and potentially your target schema.

 # Configuration

-## Build steps: "Execute Liquibase" versus "Evaluate changesets"

-This plugin has two modes for running liquibase.
-The first invokes an liquibase installation just as you would via command-line.
-The second evaluates liquibase changesets internally, and requires no existing liquibase installation.

-In each mode, basic liquibase options, such as contexts and jdbc URL, are provided as configuration options.

-Further details are provided below.

-**Execute Liquibase**

-Use this build step if you have an existing liquibase installation and wish to have it run just as if you were doing so from command line.
-This mode provides the most flexibility for your liquibase configuration and execution, but provides fewer reporting features.

-Use "Manage Jenkins" to add your liquibase installation to Jenkins.
-It will then be available for selection in the build step.
-Your liquibase installation should include the driver for your database (for example, by having the driver jar in LIQUIBASE_HOME/lib directory).

-Each build's console log will contain the stdout/stderr output of liquibase execution.
-Furthermore, each type of build step will indicate build instability when liquibase is unable to apply a changeset.

 **Evaluate changesets**

-The "Evaluate liquibase changesets" build step runs liquibase internally and doesn't require liquibase to be installed.
+Once installed, a new build step is available, "Evaluate liquibase changesets".
+Just like it says, once you've defined the path to your root changeset file, this step will run liquibase update against it.

-In addition, build summaries include a list of changesets executed and the SQL statements that were generated.
+Once a build has complete, a list of which changesets were executed are listed on the build's page.
+When possible, the generated SQL for each changeset is provided as well.

-However, using this mode contains a few restrictions:
-  * You cannot choose what liquibase command to run; only "update" (or "updateTestingRollback") are used.
-  * You are restricted to one of the database engines available in the build step's dropdown.

 # Usage Tips